 From the point of view of consumers, along with the growing needs of local energy markets, the European Union is eagerly seeking supply diversification from the Russian gas and is therefore a strong gravitational pole for the exports from the area.

-Time is therefore ripe for discussing on the development of the huge potential of the region, taking into account the point of view of the various local actors involved, the producers, the consumers and- above all- the geopolitical stability of the area which is vital to safeguard the investments needed to make the Med Gas Hub a reality.
+Time is therefore ripe for discussing the development of the huge potential of the region, taking into account the point of view of the various local actors involved, the producers, the consumers and- above all- the geopolitical stability of the area which is vital to safeguard the investments needed to make the Med Gas Hub a reality.

 Tarek El Molla, Minister of Petroleum, Egypt